simith/builder_session_reinvent2019_fr/docs/04_OTA_SETUP.md

 #define APP_VERSION_BUILD 6
 ```

-Let us run make command from the build directory to build a new binary file for the OTA update,
+Let us run make command from the build directory to build a new binary file for the OTA update, from the **amazon-freertos/build** directory,

 ```
 build$ make